ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 Once you have obtained the MSA, you can construct a phylogenetic tree with one of several algorithms: [IQ-TREE](http://www.iqtree.org/), [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/), or [FastTree](http://www.microbesonline.org/fasttree/).
 You will need to determine a [substitution model](https://en.wikipedia.org/wiki/Substitution_model) to represent how the sequences evolved in your organism(s), though some tools like IQ-TREE can also do this for you as part of tree construction.
 For more on substitution models, check out [Paul Lewis](https://phylogeny.uconn.edu/)' excellent primer seminars at the equally excellent [http://phyloseminar.org/recorded.html](PhyloSeminar) repository of talks.

+At this stage, it's good to familiarize yourself with the relevant file formats like [NEXUS](https://en.wikipedia.org/wiki/Nexus_file) and [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html).
+In R, trees can be stored as `phylo` S3 objects, supported by many phylogenetic packages (eg. [ape](http://ape-package.ird.fr/), [phylobase](https://github.com/fmichonneau/phylobase)).
+More recently, [treeio](https://guangchuangyu.github.io/software/treeio/) implements in the R4 `treedata` class, which interoperates with the [tidytree](https://cran.r-project.org/web/packages/tidytree/index.html) package, not to be confused with [TidyTree](https://cdcgov.github.io/TidyTree/), a Javascript tree visualization tool from the CDC.

 ### Phylodynamic modeling

 Assigning time scales to branching points, or __phylodynamic__ modeling, can be done using [treetime](https://github.com/neherlab/treetime).

+### Visualization

+The `treeio` package readily works with `ggtree`, and the interoperability is [very well documented](https://yulab-smu.github.io/treedata-book/) by their author.

 ### Acknowledgements